-But we also need to cope with a large number of sensors which emit flows in parallel with different characteristics.
+But we also need to cope with numerous sensors which emit flows in parallel with different characteristics.
 In addition to a massive data processing capacity, it is necessary to analyze the considerable flows of raw information to be able to derive value.

 They are already known, in a special format, to economic statisticians.
-It is no longer a question of organizing data according to functional criteria linked to business types, but by focusing on their temporal occurrence.
-The main input key of the datum is its timestamp with an accuracy and synchronization which should be as close to perfect as possible.
+It is no longer a question of organizing data according to functional criteria linked to business types, but to focus on their temporal occurrence.
+The main input key of the datum is its timestamp, with accuracy and synchronization which should be as close to perfect as possible.